 A: All climbing holds are pressure washed and fully air dried before they are added back into circulation in-between new sets.
 This happens on a rotating basis periodically, and is not something that happens every day.

-Our best resource for keeping our climbing holds clean is adhering to, and promoting, good hand hygiene among TRC Staff and Campers.
+Our best resource for keeping our climbing holds clean is adhering to, and promoting, good hand hygiene among TRC Staff and youth.

 Q: How will TRC clean and sanitize rental equipment?

-A: On Monday morning during check in, each Camper will be assigned a cubby and harness to use for the entire week of camp.
-If you choose to purchase a pair of rental climbing shoes ($5/day or $20/week) for your Camper it will be theirs to use for the week, as well.
+A: On Monday morning during check in, each youth will be assigned a cubby and harness to use for the entire week of the program.
+If you choose to purchase a pair of rental climbing shoes ($5/day or $20/week) for your child it will be theirs to use for the week, as well.

-Q: What happens if someone gets sick during the camp day?
+Q: What happens if someone gets sick during the day?

-A: If a Camper starts to exhibit symptoms while at Camp they will be isolated from other Campers under the supervision of a low-risk Counselor.
-Parents/Guardians will be contacted to come pick them up and the assisting counselor will separate themselves from the Camp group for the reminder of the day.
+A: If a participant starts to exhibit symptoms while at Camp they will be isolated from other participants under the supervision of a low-risk Counselor.
+Parents/Guardians will be contacted to come pick them up and the assisting counselor will separate themselves from the group for the reminder of the day.